Pregnancy & Babies

 • Permit, levy and medical insurance for Malaysian nanny: Confinement nanny permit ($35 per application) + levy ($60 per month if baby is Singaporean citizen or $300 a month if baby is not Singaporean citizen) + insurance (approximately $250)

-At the time of publishing, note that confinement nannies from all countries except Australia, Brunei, Hong Kong, Macao, Mainland China and New Zealand are no longer permitted entry.
+At the time of publishing, note that only confinement nannies from Malaysia are permitted entry.

 Make sure to book at least 3-6 months in advance to ensure that you’ll get a nanny, especially if you’re due around festive periods.
 Confinement nannies may cost more during periods like Chinese New Year due to less nannies being available.